 Department of Race, Ethnicity, Gender, and Sexualilty Studies

-The Department of Race, Ethnicity, Gender, and Sexuality Studies offers a Bachelor of Arts (B.A.) degree in Mexican American Studies, a Bachelor of Arts (B.A.) degree in Women's, Gender and Sexuality Studies, as well as minors in African American Studies and Women's Studies.
+The Department of Race, Ethnicity, Gender, and Sexuality Studies offers a Bachelor of Arts (B.A.) degree in African American Studies, a B.A. degree in Mexican American Studies, and a B.A. degree in Women's, Gender and Sexuality Studies, as well as minors in African American Studies, Mexican American Studies, and Women's Studies.
 The B.A. in Mexican American Studies prepares students to enter graduate school or pursue a career as an educator, researcher, community leader, or community advocate.
 The Department also offers courses that may be used to fulfill the Core Curriculum requirements or that may be taken as support courses for programs within the University or as electives.

 Department Honors